jonasbn/til/jira/get_a_list_of_linked_issues.md

 When you are trying to interconnect and assemble a set of issues (_bugs, tasks, stories_) it can be hard to gather them for bulk operations, like assigning them to the same _EPIC_ or similar.

-Well in **Jira's** issue search field you can provide the following query:
+Well in **Jira** issue search field you can provide the following query:

 ```
 issue in linkedIssues(issueKey)